criblio/elastic-cribl-monitoring/README.md

 ## Prerequisites

-- Elasticsearch version 8.7+
+Software:
+- Cribl Stream or Edge Version 3.3+
-- Kibana version 8.8.0+
+- Elasticsearch and Kibana Version 8.8+

+License:
+- Cribl Free License
+- Elastic Free License

 ## Getting started

 We provide 2 options to set you up quickly.

-Option 1: You can prepare Elasticsearch and Cribl Stream automatically using a `bootstrap.sh` script.
+Option 1: You can prepare Elasticsearch and Cribl automatically using a `bootstrap.sh` script.
 This is ideal for larger environments, to prevent having to configure many worker groups at the same time.

-Option 2: You can quickly configure Elasticsearch and Cribl Stream this manually as well.
+Option 2: You can quickly configure Elasticsearch and Cribl manually as well.

-For both options you will then have to manually commit and deploy Cribl Stream's changes and import the Dashboards into Kibana.
+For both options you will then have to manually commit and deploy Cribl's changes and import the Dashboards into Kibana.

 You can then also choose to collect logs from the Leader separately as an optional step.

 ## Option 1 - Bootstrap Script

-<details><summary>This script will run the manual steps for every Stream worker group, which could save some time.</summary>
+<details><summary>This script will run the manual steps for every Stream Worker Group or Edge Fleet, which could save some time.</summary>

-Prerequisites for the script are: `Stream, Bash, jq, curl`
+Prerequisites for the script are: `Bash, jq, curl`

 Files to run the script are in [the Github repository](https://github.com/criblio/elastic-cribl-monitoring).